GitJournal/gitjournal.io/content/support.md

 ## Can I use GitJournal with my own server?

 Yes.
 GitJournal uses ssh, so any server accessible via ssh should be usable.
-If you're running your own server, perhaps you should think about [hardening it](https://www.sshaudit.com/hardening_guides.html).

 Also if you're using a non standard ssh port you will need to type the full url.
 Eg - `ssh://user@host.com:PORT/path/to/repo/journal.git`